Greenek/duplicity-backup/README.md

 # duplicity-backup.sh

+> **Caution:** This fork is developed to provide basic configuration for iCloud Drive storage and it's intended for OSX users.

 This bash script was designed to automate and simplify the remote backup process of [duplicity](http://duplicity.nongnu.org/) on Amazon S3 primarily.
 Other backup destinations are possible (Google Cloud Storage, FTP, SFTP, SCP, rsync, file...), i.e. any of duplicity's supported outputs.

 After your script is configured, you can easily backup, restore, verify and clean (either via cron or manually) your data without having to remember lots of different command options and passphrases.